aodn/aodn_cloud_optimised/docs/development/installation.rst

 Ensure that every commit triggers pre-commit hooks.
 If hooks do not trigger, you may need to install pre-commit or reactivate your Python environment.

+See below how pre-commit works when a JSON file is badly indented for example:

+.. asciinema:: ../_static/recordings/precommit.cast
+   :preload: 1
+   :theme: solarized-dark

 Dependencies Update
 -------------------